A guide to the immigration implications of COVID-19 for UK employers

 - Sponsors must continue to report changes to their own circumstances as normal, including any changes to their key personnel, eg where a person leaves the business, where the organisational structure of the business changes or where it ceases trading or becomes insolvent

-- Under the present Home Office guidance, a Tier 2 migrant can only delay their start date by up to 28 days once their visa has been granted.
-Due to current travel restrictions, a sponsor may have Tier 2 workers who will be unable to enter the UK to start work so their start date will have to be delayed.
-Any delay to their start date should be reported on the sponsor management system.
-If their start date does have to be delayed beyond 28 days, please contact us for further guidance.
+- Under normal Home Office guidance, a Tier 2 migrant can only delay their start date by up to 28 days once their visa has been granted, however the Home Office has confirmed this requirement will be waived if a start date has to be deferred due to COVID-19-related travel restrictions, or due to the sponsor dealing with the economic impact of the pandemic.
+Any delay to their start date should be reported on the sponsor management system, including delays beyond 28 days.

 - Tier 2 sponsors must have a copy of the migrant’s passport and visa on file.
 See below for a link to our separate guidance on how to conduct right to work checks when employees are not able to attend work in person.